AE9RB/peaberry/README.md

 ## Building Firmware

-The project was built with PSoC Creator 3.0 Component Pack 7 (3.0.0.1539): http://www.cypress.com/
+The project was built with PSoC Creator 3.1 (3.1.0.1570): http://www.cypress.com/

 It is normal to get errors about missing files until you have built the project for the first time.
 This is because the generated files have been excluded from the git repository.

+The bootloader project must be built before you can build the peaberry project.

+The bootloader component of the bootloader project must be V1.10.